 Department of International Business

-Experience of international business in an array of languages and regions produces managers ready for the global stage
+Experiencing international business in a variety of languages and regions produces managers ready for the global arena

-Amid an ever-changing economic environment, international business requires the ability to overcome differences in language, values, and political systems.
-The Department’s courses cultivate international communication skills and the basic academic abilities needed to understand the problems faced by companies in the context of global markets, enabling students to acquire the competencies required to function effectively in such a dynamic setting.
-The Department seeks students willing to take the initiative in the increasingly borderless world of international business.
+International business develops in an ever-changing economic environment by overcoming differences in language, values, and political systems.
+Our courses cultivate international communication skills and the basic academic abilities needed to understand the issues faced by companies in the context of global markets, enabling students to acquire the competencies required to flourish in such a dynamic setting.
+The Department seeks students willing to display initiative in the increasingly borderless world of international business.

 Department of International Business